adamreupert/fred2plot/README.md

 FRamework for Experimental Data to Plot (FRED2Plot)

 ## Description
-The framework for experimental data to plot (FRED2Plot), is designed to automatically process XRD, PDF, NMR, Raman, FT-IR & electrochemical Data and, if wanted, uploads them to Kadi4mat.
+The framework for experimental data to plot (FRED2Plot), is designed to automatically process XRD, PDF, NMR, Raman, FT-IR & electrochemical Data and, if wanted, uploads them to [Kadi4mat](https://kadi.iam-cms.kit.edu/).

 ## Project status
 This project is still in development!

 ## Visuals
 Examples of Plots created with my code snippets for my master thesis.
-After fixing the UI those will be integrated in the Fred2plot sotware.
+After fixing the UI those with scripts developed in my PhD will be integrated in the Fred2plot software.

 ![alt text](Github/NMR_example.svg "NMR example")
 <br>